spiral/docs/orm/basics.md

 }
 ```

-Such constant will forbid any modifications for associated table and ensure that spiral can not touch existed table.
+Such constant will forbid *any modifications* in associated table and ensure that spiral can not touch existed structure.
 The rest of ORM functionality such as validations, selections eager loading and realtions are still preserved.

-> You can also use passive models if you prefer to generate your database using migrations.
+> You can use passive models if you prefer to generate your database using migrations.
+ORM in this case will thrown an schema exception if some column is requied for relation but missed from schema.
+You can also use passive models to validate auto generated structure before doing real update.

 ## Create Record
-Once your ORm schema updated we are ready to work with our models.
+Once your ORM schema has been updated we are ready to work with our model.
 Since we just created our table, it's time to push some data in.
 Let's do such operation in a controller:

 ```php
 public function index()